Reality Checkpoint

-Reality Checkpoint is a large cast-iron lamppost in the middle of Parker's Piece, Cambridge, England, at the intersection of the park's diagonal paths.
+Reality Checkpoint is the humorous nickname of a large cast-iron lamppost in the middle of Parker's Piece, Cambridge, England, at the intersection of the park's diagonal paths.
+It gained the nickname in the early 1970s when it first appeared on the lamppost's base as graffiti, possibly by a student.
+The graffiti was sometimes removed by the local council, but soon reinstated.
+The nickname is now officially painted on.

 Origin of the name

 There are three main theories as to the meaning of the name.